10forge/ansible-docker/README.md

 Tests
 -----

-Tests are processed with [molecule](https://molecule.readthedocs.io/en/latest/) and [vagrant](https://www.vagrantup.com/).
+Tests are processed with [molecule](https://molecule.readthedocs.io/en/latest/).
 To run the tests from the cli type `molecule test --all`.

 License
 -------